SwampThingPaul/estuary_whip/README.md

 # Estuary whiplash: The role of climate and water management on estuary water quality and conditions.

-Project related to evaluating the role of climate and water management on estuary water quality
+This repository will be used to organize data, ideas and related information to the project.